siderolabs/omni-docs/content/docs/how-to-guides/how-to-add-saml-users/index.md

 Find newly added user in the list of users.

-Now, select "Edit User" from the menu under the elipsis:
+Now, select "Edit User" from the menu under the ellipsis:

 {{< imgproc 1.png Resize "900x" >}}
 {{< /imgproc >}}

-Change it's role to `Reader`, `Operator` or `Admin`:
+Change its role to `Reader`, `Operator` or `Admin`:

 {{< imgproc 2.png Resize "900x" >}}
 {{< /imgproc >}}